Robust Output Regulation of Uncertain Linear Time-Varying Systems

-where the constant $\phi '$ depends on the closed-loop system and is irrelevant to the approximation order, and $\phi_w$ depends only on the scale of $w$.
-Moreover, we can always choose appropriate controller parameters such that the tracking error goes to zero when increasing the approximation order $k_b$ and $k_\eta$ both to infinity. \end{theorem}
+where $\phi_w$ depends only on the scale of $w$; $\phi_{\rm a}(k_b,k_\eta)$ is a constant depending on the approximation order.
+Moreover, \textit{practical regulation} is achieved by increasing the approximation order $k_b$ and $k_\eta$ both to infinity. \end{theorem} \begin{proof} See~\ref{proof-thm-rbapp} for a proof. \end{proof}